We’re calling it: A silk scarf will be THE hair accessory for summer

 If you want to keep the tails long or voluminous, only wrap your scarf around your bun once and tie; but if you’d prefer to keep the tails short, keep wrapping and tie when you’re happy with the length.

-To get an idea of how to wrap a twilly shape around your bun, check out the quick tutorial on Frankie Peach.
+To get an idea of how to wrap a twilly shape and square scarf around your bun, check out the online tutorial on Frankie Peach.

 Tie it around your ponytail